-Africa, and in particular sub-Saharan Africa (“SSA”), has demonstrated sustained strong growth since the mid-1990s (source: IMF Banking in SSA 2013), which has been driven by several fundamental factors including improved macroeconomic policies, trade and regulatory reforms, favorable commodity price trends, new resource discoveries, relatively strong fiscal position and improved political stability.
+Among emerging markets, Africa, and in particular sub-Saharan Africa (“SSA”), has demonstrated sustained strong growth since the mid-1990s* (source: IMF Banking in SSA 2013), which has been driven by several fundamental factors including improved macroeconomic policies, trade and regulatory reforms, favorable commodity price trends, new resource discoveries, relatively strong fiscal position and improved political stability.
 According to the IMF, this strong growth will continue, with Real GDP growth of more than 5% annually through 2018, outpacing global growth of 2-4% annually (source: IMF World Economic Outlook 2013).

 David Schamis is a Founding Partner at Atlas Merchant Capital.
-Prior to joining Atlas in January 2014, Mr. Schamis was a Managing Director, and member of the Management Committee and Operating Committees, of J.C.
+Prior to joining Atlas in January 2014, Mr. Schamis was a Managing Director and member of the five-person Management Committee of J.C.
 Flowers & Co.
-LLC, a private equity firm that invests solely in the financial services sector.
+LLC (“J.C.
+Flowers”), a private equity firm that invests solely in the financial services sector.
+J.C.
+Flowers currently has $9 billion in assets under management.
 Mr. Schamis joined J.C.
-Flowers in 2000.
+Flowers in 2000 and was the first employee hired.
 Prior to J.C.
-Flowers, Mr. Schamis was in the financial institutions investment banking group at Salomon Smith Barney (Citigroup), from 1995 to 2000.
+Flowers, Mr. Schamis worked in the financial institutions investment banking group at Salomon Smith Barney LLC from 1995 to 2000.

-Mr. Schamis is a member of the board of directors of Affirmative Insurance Holdings, Inc. Mr. Schamis was previously Chairman of the board of directors of Fox-Pitt Kelton and Ascensus Retirement Services (formerly Crump Group, Inc.).
-He also served on the board of directors for Symetra Financial Corporation and MF Global Ltd. In 2007 and 2008, Investment Dealers’ Digest magazine named Mr. Schamis to its “40 Under 40” list.
+Mr. Schamis is currently a member of the Board of Directors of Affirmative Insurance Holdings, Inc. and was previously Chairman of the Board of Directors of Fox-Pitt Kelton and Ascensus Retirement Services (formerly Crump Group, Inc.).
+He also served on the Board of Directors for Symetra Financial Corporation and MF Global Ltd. In 2007 and 2008, Investment Dealers’ Digest magazine named Mr. Schamis to its “40 Under 40” list.

-Mr. Schamis graduated from Yale University with a B.A. in Economics and served as co-Chairman of the Reunion Gift Committees in 2005 and 2010.
+Mr. Schamis holds a B.A. in Economics from Yale University and served as co-Chairman of the Reunion Gift Committees in 2005 and 2010.

-Mr. McDonough is also active with various charities, serving as Chairman of the Board for Word Above the Street’s “The Water Tank Project,” and on the board of the Massachusetts Boys State Foundation.
-He is an advisor to Los Angeles' OHWOW Gallery.
-Mr. McDonough also headed entrepreneurship and innovation for "Project Patriot," an initiative of Presidential Nominee Mitt Romney's 2012 campaign.
-Mr. McDonough graduated from Boston College with a degree in Marketing and Pre-Law.
+Mr. McDonough is also active with various charities, serving as Chairman of the Board for Word Above the Street’s The Water Tank Project, and is a member of the Board of the Massachusetts Boys' State Foundation.
+Mr. McDonough also headed the Entrepreneurship and Innovation Committee for United States Presidential nominee Mitt Romney's 2012 Campaign.
+He continues to be active in many leadership initiatives.

 The Diamond Family Foundation (“DFF”) is a not-for-profit organization that is privately funded by Bob Diamond and his family; the foundation is led by his wife, Jennifer Diamond, who is President of DFF.
 DFF’s principal purpose is to make grants to organizations that provide access to outstanding educational opportunities for those who lack access in the US, UK, and Sub-Saharan Africa.
 DFF has a special focus on Africa, and supports organizations that span multiple countries on the continent.
 DFF supports these organizations because of their efforts in working to end the cycles of illiteracy, poverty, hunger, disease, and child labor that plague some in Africa.
 Additionally, DFF supports organizations whose missions are to strengthen African governments’ capacity to deliver effective programs to the people through public services, infrastructure development, and job creation, and to promote strong political leadership.